komunote/require/README.md

 # require
-light require js with templating feature
+light javascript files loader with client side templating feature and late events binding

 How to use it :